WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 </div>

-## So lets put into code the following statements.
+## So let's put into code the following statements.

 - Pair programming time!!